danieljdorado/unicodedecode/README.md

 ## Django Website for Unicode Character Search

-Type/Paste in text and click "Decode".
+Type or paste text in the textbox and click "Decode".

 A table will generate of every character in the text.
 This provides a method to analyze a string's characters.